swiftlang/swift-org-website/documentation/index.md

 ## Mixing Swift and C++

-Swift has support for bidirectional interoperability with C++.
+A development version of Swift has support for bidirectional interoperability with C++.
 A great variety of C++ APIs can be called directly from Swift, and select Swift APIs can be used from C++.
 <div class="links" markdown="1">
   [Read how to mix Swift and C++](/documentation/cxx-interop/)
 </div>